jimbobding/Cocktail-buddy-jim/README.md

 1. Home.
 2. Login - Takes the user to the login page where they can log in if they are already registered.
-3. register - Takes the user to the register page allowing them to create an account.
+3. register - Takes the user to the registration page allowing them to create an account.

 If the user is logged in as Admin